sj14/confible/README.md

 [[commands]]
+# Same as settings.os but on the command level.
+os = ["darwin", "linux"]
+# Same as settings.arch but on the command level.
+arch = ["amd64", "arm64"]
 # Run the commands before writing the configs.
 Default: "false" (optional).
 # Set to "true" to run the commands after the configs were written.
 after_configs = false